 (New UI) User administration for Search, Social & Commerce

 Some users can manage access to the new Search, Social, & Commerce user interface using the Adobe Admin Console, which is the central location for managing all Adobe entitlements and user management.
 Users are categorized as either end users or administrators.
-Your Adobe Account Team will notify you if you’re an administrator.
+Your Adobe Account Team notifies you if you’re an administrator.
 If you’re an administrator, see the following sections to identify your permissions and workflows for managing users.

 Types of administrators